bigladder/kiva/docs/testing.rst

 Testing
 =======

-Kiva has been tested against the International Energy Agency Building Energy Simulation Test (IEA BESTEST) in-depth diagnorstic cases for ground coupled heat transfer related to slab-on-grade construction.
-The results of which match very closely with the analytical truth standard and the verified numerical truth standards:
+Kiva has been tested against the *International Energy Agency Building Energy Simulation Test (IEA BESTEST) in-depth diagnorstic cases for ground coupled heat transfer related to slab-on-grade construction*.
+The results match very closely with the analytical truth standard and the verified numerical truth standards:

 **Steady-State Results:**